-1 The amount of urgent need activities 0

-2 The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
-Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+1 The amount of urgent need activities.
+0 2 The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate-income.
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% if CDBG funds is used to benefit persons of low and moderate-income.
 Specify the years covered that include this Annual Action Plan.
-100.00%

-Table 3 Other CDPG Paguirements
+100%

-Table 2 - Other CDBG Requirements
+Table 14: CDBG Requirements

 The City of Moore does not have any program income or section 108 loans.
-The City of Moore will use the CDBG funds to benefit the low to moderately low income individuals.
+The City of Moore will use the CDBG funds to benefit the low to moderately low-income individuals.